a-robu/quine/README.md

 # Quine in Python

+A [quine](https://en.wikipedia.org/wiki/Quine_(computing)) is a self-reproducing program, that is, a program whose output is the same as its source code.

 In this repo we have two files, `pre-quine.py` which is the template of the quine and `compile.py` which takes the template and fills in the tape.